bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 ### Compatible MCUs

 Boston uses a 128kb STM32F072CB-series microcontroller, and can accept either the LQFP-48 (STM32F072CxTx) or 48-UFQFPN (STM32F072CxUx ) versions.
+THis is Line

 Any of the following microcontrollers will work, and support all features.

-**Compatible MCUs**
+**Compatible MCUs - JLCPCB BOM Line #19**
 | Microcontroller     | JLCPCB (LCSC) part number     |
 | ------------------- | ----------------------------- |
 | STM32F072CBU6       | C92504                        |